 The Environmental Control Officer will ensure compliance with the EMP, and to conduct monitoring activities.
 The Environmental Control Officer must have the appropriate experience and qualifications to undertake the necessary tasks.
-The Environmental Control Officer will report to the Environmental Monitoring Committee and Site Manager should any non-compliance be evident or corrective action necessary.
+The Environmental Control Officer will report any non-compliance or where corrective action is necessary to the Site Manager and/or any other monitoring body stipulated by the regulating authorities.